 The band has balanced these elements over three years of many national and regional tours providing direct support for The Used, Hot Rod Circuit, Cartel and Blindside among others along the way.
 “The Absence of Emotion” (EP 002) charted six weeks in top 10 CMJ Rock Charts (20 in top 30) and produced a dozen commercial licensing syncs in 2013.
 Exclusively, EP 001 + 002 is currently stocked at all major music retailers Japan (Cars & Cals Rec).

 Hidden Hospitals’ 2015 will see heavy national touring to support Surface Tension’s release.
 Having cut their teeth on their first two releases, the band is now primed to ignite a fanbase seeking modern rock music.
-In an interview for the band’s Kickstarter campaign (which sparked the production of Surface Tension) singer David Raymond states “A big part of why Hidden Hospitals exists is because the four of us have collectively agreed that what we seek is outside of ourselves and worth striving for… It’s exciting to me because this feels like the beginning.”
+In an interview for the band’s Kickstarter campaign (which sparked the production of Surface Tension) singer David Raymond states “A big part of why Hidden Hospitals exists is because we have agreed that what we seek is outside of ourselves and worth striving for… It’s exciting to me because this feels like the beginning.”